 There’s even a kind of trick when you book an award ticket with Avios points.
 For whatever reason, award tickets remain eligible for an upgrade if you also have elite status with Mileage Plan.
 It takes some effort sometimes to get your BA Executive Club number replaced with your Mileage Plan number (for whatever reason the names on my accounts don’t match) but I’ve been successful at scoring an upgrade more than once.
 And the upgraded ticket earns more miles!

 People sometimes ignore us here in the Pacific Northwest.
 The only entertainment is the constant feud between Portland and Seattle, and it took a wedding before I could get any of my friends to visit.
 But that makes us a tight-knit group.
 It may not sound like much, but my suggestion is being alone up here helps explain the carrier’s excellent customer service — it’s like flying a neighborhood airline.

 Since Alaska Airlines got their start operating sometimes dangerous routes to remote airports, Mileage Plan provides a free and unique program, Club 49, for Alaska state residents that includes two checked bags, two one-way fare discounts of 30%, and exclusive email offers.

-On board, Alaska stocks several spirits produced by local Seattle distillery Sun Liquor, which I think are a superior (and interesting) alternative to standard well drinks.
+On board, Alaska stocks many products produced by local partners and even has a selection of independent music and films through their streaming in-flight entertainment system.
 And did you know that Alaska Airlines has an entire fleet of specially painted aircraft that go far beyond historical replicas?
 My favorite is the Salmon-Thirty-Salmon, delivering fresh fish from Alaska!